WSU-cshimizu/ceg4110-group-project-team07/deliverables/sdp.md

        -  11/18/24  Web application is working & Presentation
           - Description: Preparation for final presentation.

+  * MVSs
+   	- We plan to have this document ready by 9/27/24
   * Requirement Specification
-       - We plan to have this document ready by 9/1/24.
+       - We plan to have this document ready by 10/1/24.
   * Design Specification
-       - We plan to have this document ready by 9/3/24.
+       - We plan to have this document ready by 10/3/24.

 ## Signatures